Lim Koon Teck: Bukit Sembawang Estates Limited

 In 1968, Lim became chairman of newly formed Bukit Sembawang Estates Limited, listed on the Singapore Stock Exchange.
 The company's first year ended 31 March 1969 with a profit and after acquiring Bukit Sembawang Rubber Co.
 Ltd. of Britain.
 He served as chairman till his death.

 Lim heard that Bukit Sembawang Rubber Estate had short-sold 500 acres to a syndicate for $3,000 an acre, the price the Admiralty and Air Force had paid the estate for much more land that was used for the Seletar Navy and Air bases.
 He knew that the price ought to have been at least double.
 He informed Lee who was dismayed.
 Lee had a lot of shares in Bukit Sembawang Estate.
 At his suggestion Lim went to London to address the Board of Directors there and was appointed a Director with a responsibility for Sales.

 Lim's interest in taking up the Directorship with Sembawang Estate was to help people through the construction of low-cost housing.
 His first project involved 100 acres at Sembawang, Upper Thomson Road, entirely built under his supervision, and sold at prices below that being charged by the syndicate who had bought the land earlier (for Serangoon Gardens estate). between eight and nine hundred houses, selling for between eight and twelve thousand dollars, were sold.

-Lim then looked at Yio Chu Kang Road and began there with Mimosa Park, with the same idea.
-To sell cheap houses.
-Lim was happy to be able to help those less well-to-do get a roof over their heads.
-He did all he could to keep the price of houses down, often selling 10 to 15 percent below what other developers were charging.
-Over a thousand houses were built and sold that way.
+Afterward, Lim proceeded to construct a residential estate along Yio Chu Kang Road called Mimosa Park.
+Again, the intention of developing this estate was to provide affordable housing.
+Lim wanted to ensure that low-income people could own houses and did not charge too high for them.
+The houses that he offered were normally 10-15 percent cheaper compared to houses developed by other developers.